cherithanalytics/UGNT/ugnt-trees-v1.0/Trees/README.md

 * Cat - see the description above in Non-terminal nodes
 * Id - see the description above in Non-terminal nodes
-* morphId - CherithAnalytics created index to the instance based morphology.
+* morphId - the Cherith Analytics created index to the instance based morphology.
 ```
 The morphId is 12 digits with the format BBCCCVVVWWWP where:
     BB = two digits for the book number (with 40 for Matthew)